Developer(s) – Rare & 4J Studios

 Controls – 10/10

 People may argue that in this game, the movement can seem quite slippery at times, and whilst that may be true, it does nothing to hinder the game’s quality at all.
-Out of both of the main competitors at the time, Nintendo were able to make a better job of developing 3D platformers than Sony, and the main reason behind this is because of the Nintendo 64’s inclusion of the analogue stick from release.
+Out of both of the main competitors at the time, Nintendo was able to make a better job of developing 3D platformers than Sony, and the main reason behind this is because of the Nintendo 64’s inclusion of the analog stick from release.
 This game gives full testament to that.

 Lifespan – 8/10